-We made changes in our curriculum offer for Key Stage 4 for study starting in June 2023.
-If you have older brothers and sisters who have studied at QE in the past there are some differences between what they studied and the qualifications you will study.
 We continue to offer our students a large number of high quality qualifications at Key Stage 4, and moving onto your next step at 16 is still dependent on you doing well across a range of subjects in Years 10 and 11.
+It remains our aim to an even that all of our

-It remains our aim to ensure that all of our students complete their Key Stage 4 studies with the 8 or 9 excellent qualifications necessary for progression into our Sixth Form, college or apprenticeships.
+Years 10 and 11.
+It remains our aim to ensure that all of our students complete their Key Stage 4 studies with at least 8 or 9 excellent qualifications necessary for progression into our Sixth Form, college or apprenticeships.

 The staff at our school have a lot of experience in advising students about the courses that will suit them best.
 This booklet contains a lot of information about the courses available.
-Please read it carefully, because the subjects you choose will be taken for the next two years and you won't be able to change them.
+Please read it carefully, because the subjects you choose will be taken for the next two years and you won't be able to change them from September 2025.
 This is an exciting time where you can make decisions about your curriculum to suit your interests and abilities.

-On Monday 12 February 2024 there will be an opportunity to attend an information evening about the courses available and additional general guidance to support the whole process.
+On Tuesday 4th March 2025 there will be an opportunity to attend an information evening about the courses available and additional general guidance to support the whole process.